Guerra24/NanoUI/README.md

 # NanoUI

-A set of Window Manager & Compositor for X11 made in Java with LWJGL.
+An experimental Window Manager & (non-working) Compositor for X11 made in Java with LWJGL.

 ## FrameHost